curioswati-zz/curioswati.github.io/_posts/2015-01-31-writing-a-python-script-to-install-apache-open-office.md

 import optparse
 import platform
 {% endhighlight %}

-<p>Here, we have imported some python libraries. <a href="https://docs.python.org/2/library/subprocess.html">subprocess</a> is used for running the bash commands. <a href="https://docs.python.org/2/library/optparse.html">optparse</a>is for command line option parsing. <a href="https://docs.python.org/2/library/platform.html">platform</a> is used for getting the details of the system on which the script is running.</p>
+Here, we have imported some python libraries.

+* <a href="https://docs.python.org/2/library/subprocess.html">subprocess</a>: is used for running the bash commands.
+* <a href="https://docs.python.org/2/library/optparse.html">optparse</a>: is for command line option parsing.
+* <a href="https://docs.python.org/2/library/platform.html">platform</a>: is used for getting the details of the system on which the script is running.

 {% highlight python %}
 install = []